ScilifelabDataCentre/pathogens-portal/content/english/projects/dashboard.md

 ## Most frequent words or two word phrases in the titles

 These wordclouds display the words and two word phrases that appear most frequently in the titles of preprints or journal publications within the database.
 Note that we have filtered out commonly used words that are uninformative (e.g. 'the', 'a', 'this') as well as the words 'COVID-19' and 'SARS-CoV-2', since these appeared in almost all titles.
 The wordclouds are updated weekly.

+**Code used to produce plot:** [Script to produce wordclouds](https://github.com/ScilifelabDataCentre/covid-portal-visualisations/blob/main/Wordcloud/livewordcloud.py).
+Note that the script relies on multiple external files that can be found in the [same folder in the GitHub repository](https://github.com/ScilifelabDataCentre/covid-portal-visualisations/tree/main/Wordcloud).

 #### All publications